 After lunch we had the panels, Total-E-Bound told us all about the advantages of eBook publishing and of being published with them (Well, I knew all those already!)
 We had Historicals explained by 3 knowledgeable individuals and found out some great tips for social marketing too.
-If you want more details check out the UK Meet Page and you can see the schedule…the last 2 panels were dropped but everything else went pretty much to plan!
+The last 2 panels were dropped but everything else went pretty much to plan!

 It was all over far to soon and I was whizzing back up to the north West on one of those tippy trains virgin now have, it’s like being on a rollercoaster sometimes I can tell you!
 What will always stick with me about the day is the genuine loveliness of all the ladies and gents in that room.
 I think I could have happily spent the day just going round and chatting to folks!